 Since our incorporation the Province has played a vital role in the funding and the administration of the Talent Trust's activities.
 For many years the secretariat function was fulfilled by the Department of Education.

 In 1983, this responsibility was given to the Culture Division, then a part of the Department of Culture, Recreation & Fitness, Tourism, Culture and Heritage and now part of the Department of Communities, Culture, Tourism and Heritage.

 Beginning in 1983, the Talent Trust board was chaired by the Deputy Minister (or their designate) for the Department responsible for Culture and its directors came from Nova Scotia's arts community.
 The board not only governed the NSTT's operations, but also reviewed applications to select scholarship recipients.

 In 1994, the Talent Trust was restructured to include the Board of Directors and a Scholarship Selection Committee.
 Since that time the arm's length Scholarship Selection Committee, which is comprised of professional Nova Scotian artists and arts educators, has reviewed applications and selected scholarship and special award recipients.
-Since 2015, the Talent Trust has an online application form which made the applicants more accessible for all Nova Scotians.
+Since 2015, the Talent Trust has an online application form which made applying more accessible for all Nova Scotians.

 The partnership between government and community allows the NSTT to direct nearly all of the financial resources to scholarships.
 Individual donations are 100% used to support the scholarships.

 In 2002, we named our first board chair from the community.
 Mr. Timothy Matthews was elected chair of the Board by the members at the Annual General Meeting in December.

 The decision had been made earlier in the year to discontinue the practice of having a government representative serve as chair.
 We wanted to strengthen the support we received from the community and having an individual from the community as chair better achieved this goal.

 The Talent Trust became fully independent in 2010 when we moved into a new office space in the Maritime Centre and in 2017 to our present location at 2307 Clifton Street in Halifax.